National Insurance Contributions Act 2014

 Employment Allowance

-A £2,000 employment allowance is introduced for secondary Class 1 NICs.
-This allowance reduces the employer's NIC liability, but there are exceptions for public authorities (excluding charities), liabilities related to personal/household employment, workers supplied by service companies, and businesses recently transferred.
+A £2,000 employment allowance is introduced for secondary Class 1 National Insurance contributions.
+This allowance is subject to exceptions for public authorities (excluding charities), those employing family members, those using service companies, and businesses undergoing transfers.
 Connected companies or charities can only claim one allowance between them.
+The allowance can be received through deductions from payments or a repayment.

 Age-Related Secondary Percentage